alejandro-angulo/django-codetalker/README.md

 Quick start
 -----------

-1. Add "shortcodes" to your INSTALLED\_APPS setting like this:
+1. Add "codetalker" to your INSTALLED\_APPS setting like this:
     ```python
     INSTALLED_APPS = [
         ...
-        'shortcodes',
+        'codetalker',
     ]
     ```

-2. Create a shortcodes directory in your app to hold your parsers.
+2. Create a codetalker directory in your app to hold your parsers.
 Be sure to create a blank `__init__.py`.
 3. Parser functions should be defined like this:
     ```python
-    def shortcodes_command(*args):
+    def codetalker_command(*args):
       ... parse your command here...

     return html